glotzerlab/row/doc/src/guide/concepts/cache.md

 * *You change products* in `workflow.toml`.
 * *You change the name of an action* in `workflow.toml`.

-> To discover new completed directories, execute
+> To discover all completed directories, execute
 > ```bash
 > row scan
 > ```